-Although the list post has gleaned a bit of a bad rep and often seen as a B-grade form of media, this is primarily due to the fact that it has become a format adopted by many low-quality blogs.
+The list post has received a bit of a bad reputation and is often seen as B-grade media.
+This is primarily due to the fact that it has become a format adopted by many low-quality blogs.
 But, with the right author, this format works very well to list tips, tactics, or ideas under a certain topic and can result in high-quality content (and high-quantity traffic).
 This very post is a classic example of the list post.

 5. The Curated Post

 A curated post is essentially a compilation of helpful resources about a certain subject or topic.

 Sounds easy?
 It can be, but research can also be time-consuming.
 The benefit of this blog format is that readers appreciate the fact that they can refer to a single post as opposed to scouring the internet and wasting their time.
 Curated posts are perfectly suited to posts that aggregate content, such as statistics or industry examples, and also help to build trust with your readers by aligning yourself with popular industry thought-leaders on various topics.

 This type of post is fabulous for establishing yourself as a go-to resource and building relationships with other bloggers and businesses that you reference in your post (no-one ever says no to a great link now do they?).

 Bonus Tip: If another blogger reaches out to thank you for linking to their blog, don't waste the opportunity to ask for some requited love.
 Make sure to request a do-follow link back to your blog from them.